TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     SET(${PROJECT_NAME}_SHOW_TEST_START_END_DATE_TIME_DEFAULT ON)

-  The implementation of this feature currently uses ``EXECUTE_PROCESS(date)`` and therefore will only work on many (but perhaps not all) Linux/Unix/Mac systems and not Windows systems.
+  The implementation of this feature currently uses ``EXECUTE_PROCESS(date)`` and therefore will work on many (but perhaps not all) Linux/Unix/Mac systems and not on Windows systems.

   NOTE: In a future version of CTest, this option may turn on start and end date/time for regular tests added with `TRIBITS_ADD_TEST()`_ (which uses a